I’ve been a natural hair girl since my big chop in 2012 and as a wash-and-go

 How do you keep natural hair from drying out?

-You also want to make sure you’re sealing in moisture with a oil or butter based product after you’ve added your favourite moisturizer to your hair.
+You also want to make sure you’re sealing in moisture with an oil or butter-based product after you’ve added your favourite moisturizer to your hair.
 This helps to keep the moisture from evaporating too soon.

 You’ll see me reference sealants in my list below, this is their purpose and why the sequence that you add your products to your hair is very important.